 So do you remember a while back, how I posted on Instagram about how I had checked an item off my photography bucket list back in November?
-And it was for photographing a wedding styled shoot at the Atlanta History Center – Swan House in Buckhead!?!
+And it was for photographing an Atlanta History Center – Swan House wedding styled shoot in Buckhead!?!
 I’m still in shock that I had the opportunity to do this with Heather Benge Events of Styled Shoots Across America.
 It was even featured on Elizabeth Anne Designs!

 Photographing at the Swan House was like traveling back in time to an age of elegant parties with over the top ball gowns where everyone danced the night away.

 The entire shoot was inspired by the elegance of the Swan House, and Heather chose purple and pink hues to showcase how they can be used in all different types of seasons.
 This is significant since this was a Fall/Winter Styled Shoot when purple and pink are typically associated with Spring!
 The captured images were made even more special because our models, Caroline and Robert, were a real-life couple so their connection in every shot is completely genuine!

 And I could not believe the flowers!
 Especially how Lisa of Thorne & Thistle included a lot of the fall fauna into the arrangements like the pink and yellow fuzzy plants!
 There was so much texture in the bouquet that I couldn’t stop looking at it!
 For our desserts, Amanda of A. Joy Cakes created three cakes (or masterpieces in my opinion) and one even had a chandelier in it!
 All three had different features that showcases the different parts of the Swan House, such as the marble designs for the marble floors inside, the chandelier, and the intricate designs to mimic the ornateness of the house!